Republic of Korea Army: History

-The Republic of Korea Army traces its lineage back to the Gwangmu Reform, when the Pyŏlgigun was established by Emperor Gojong in 1881.
+The Republic of Korea Army traces its lineage back to the Gwangmu Reform, when the Pyŏlgigun was established by Emperor Gojong in 1881 during Korean Empire period.

 The 1st of every October is celebrated in South Korea as Armed Forces Day.
-It commemorates the day during the Korean War when units of the ROK Army first crossed the 38th Parallel, thus leading the UN coalition into North Korean territory for the first time.
+It commemorates the day during the Korean War when 3rd Infantry Division of the ROK Army first crossed the 38th Parallel, thus leading the UN coalition into North Korean territory for the first time.

-The National Security Guard of South Korea was originally formed out of the ROK Army.
-This organization was created during the United States-led occupation period from 1945 to 1948.
+The National Security Guard of South Korea, also called the Korean Constabulary, was the nucleus of the ROK Army.
+This organization was created during the USAMGIK period from 1945 to 1948.
 The National Security Guard was initially a reserve unit of the National Police.
-In addition, some Nationalist Chinese and former soldiers of the Manchukuo Imperial Army also contributed to the force.
+In addition, some former soldiers of the Manchukuo Imperial Army also contributed to the force.
 The National Defense Force was established on January 15, 1946, replacing the United States lead constabulary from 1945.

 The outbreak of the Korean War caught the ROK forces unprepared, requiring the United Nations to intervene with US-led forces.
-The South Korean military rapidly developed during the Korean War, suffering enormous casualties and loss of equipment.
+The South Korean military rapidly developed during the Korean War, suffering several casualties and loss of equipment.
 As the Soviets had armed North Korea, the United States armed and trained the South Korean military throughout the Korean War.